 Join Chef Jamie in the kitchen to explore the benefits of a healthy breakfast while using fresh, local ingredients.
 Student will learn to make fresh breakfast sausage using local pork and fresh herbs, biscuits from scratch using local wheat flour, and homemade jam with fresh strawberries.

+SOLD OUT!
 May 13, 2019: Junior Chef Afterschool with Chef Lyndsey Clark & Chef Cailey Brown

 Something Savory, Something Sweet